-We are one of the five environmental authorities specified in the SEA Regulations.
-We are required to be consulted in all cases at the SEA screening, scoping and environmental report/draft plan stages.
-Our role as an SEA environmental authority focuses on promoting full integration of the findings of the SEA into the plan and advocating that the key environmental challenges for Ireland are addressed.
+The EPA is one of five environmental authorities specified in the SEA Regulations that are required to be consulted at SEA screening, scoping and environmental report/draft plan stages in all instances.
 The EPA's functions as an SEA environmental authority do not include approving or enforcing SEAs or plans.

 As a priority, we focus our efforts on reviewing and commenting on key sector plans.